How to Write a Product Description Like a Sales Letter

 Features are useful late in the buying process, where the buyer is comparing products.
 So after you have shown all your products’ benefits and advantages, add its features.

 Avoiding adding technical information may lead the buyer to set the wrong expectations about your product, which is a big issue you should avoid.
-According to a UPS survey, 64% of shoppers have indicated they returned a product due to a mismatch between the product and its description.
+According to a Statista survey, 56% of shoppers have indicated they returned a product due to a mismatch between the product and its description.

 How much technical information should you add?
 As much as the reader needs to make a purchase.
 Some products require little technical information to generate a sale, like those in the clothing and food industries, while products in the electronics industry are often quite technical.